Getting Started with AWS Certification

 Get ahead of the curve

-In 2019 AWS removed the prerequisites from all AWS certifications.
+Back in 2019, AWS removed the prerequisites from all AWS certifications.
 This means you can now take ANY AWS certification at any time, you don’t need to complete other certifications first.
-However, as you’ll now learn, there is a structure to the AWS certification learning paths and it is wise to follow that structure to maximise your chance of success in your exams and to ensure you have a good skill set to take into your working life.
+However, as you’ll now learn, there is a structure to the AWS certification learning paths and it is wise to follow that structure to maximize your chance of success in your exams and to ensure you have a good skill set to take into your working life.

 AWS Certification Levels and Specializations